Holi 2026 Date in India (Confirmed)

 Holi 2026 in Banaras (Varanasi)

 Banaras offers one of the most ritual-focused and spiritually grounded Holi celebrations in India.
 Instead of chaotic street parties, travellers experience temple rituals, Ganga-side ceremonies and culturally respectful colour play.
 It is ideal for visitors seeking a calm, meaningful Holi rooted in tradition.
-Read the complete Holi 2026 guide for Banaras
+Holi 2026 in Varanasi (Banaras) – dates, rituals & travel guide

 Holi 2026 in Mathura & Vrindavan